Our students are inspired and engaged to become successful business professionals.

 Marketing is an organizational function and a set of processes for creating, communicating, and delivering value to customers and for managing customer relationships in ways that benefit the organization and its stakeholders.
 Click here for more information on this program.

-The Bachelor of Science in Business (BSB) in Business Administration is a unique business program available only at Parkland College in Champaign, Illinois.
+The Bachelor of Science in Business (BSB) in Business Administration is a unique business program available for students that have taken freshman and sophomore level and general education degree courses at a community college or other university campus.
+We offer Business Administration BSB degree completion (junior/senior level classes) online or at Parkland College in Champaign, Ill.
 Click here for more information on this program.

 Our program prepares students for employment in positions of leadership in small and large businesses, industry, government, and non-profit organizations in a contemporary global environment.
 The program emphasizes the application of analytical tools and related skills that are essential for making informed business decisions.Face-to-face MBA in Charleston and Champaign MBA Online